Referências

 Juluru K, Eng J. Use of Spreadsheets for Research Data Collection and Preparation: Academic Radiology.
 2015;22(12):1592–1599. doi:10.1016/j.acra.2015.08.024

-Dowle M, Srinivasan A. Data.table: Extension of ‘Data.frame‘.; 2023. https://CRAN.R-project.org/package=data.table.
+Dowle M, Srinivasan A. data.table: Extension of ‘data.frame‘.; 2023. https://CRAN.R-project.org/package=data.table.

 Altman DG, Bland JM.
 Missing data.
 BMJ.
 2007;334(7590):424–424. doi:10.1136/bmj.38977.682025.2c

 Heymans MW, Twisk JWR.
 Handling missing data in clinical research.
-Journal of Clinical Epidemiology.
-September 2022. doi:10.1016/j.jclinepi.2022.08.016
+Journal of Clinical Epidemiology. setembro 2022. doi:10.1016/j.jclinepi.2022.08.016

 Carpenter JR, Smuk M. Missing data: A statistical framework for practice.
 Biometrical Journal.
 2021;63(5):915–947. doi:10.1002/bimj.202000196

-Yanagida T. Misty: Miscellaneous Functions.; 2023. https://CRAN.R-project.org/package=misty.
+Yanagida T. misty: Miscellaneous Functions.; 2023. https://CRAN.R-project.org/package=misty.

 Little RJA.
 A Test of Missing Completely at Random for Multivariate Data with Missing Values.
 Journal of the American Statistical Association.
 1988;83(404):1198–1202. doi:10.1080/01621459.1988.10478722